 Not all embryos are suitable for freezing, so only good quality embryos will be chosen to freeze.
-Embryos can be frozen at different stages of their development – when they’re just a single cell, at the two to eight cell stage or later in their development (called the blastocyst stage).
-Eggs and sperm can also be frozen with out fertilising.
+Embryos can be frozen at different stages of their development – when they’re just a single cell, at the two to eight-cell stage or later in their development (called the blastocyst stage).
+Eggs and sperm can also be frozen without fertilizing.

 The process of thawing an embryo after cryopreservation has a relatively high success rate, and research suggests that women who use thawed embryos have good chances of delivering healthy babies.

 Procedures for human embryo freezing were developed in 1984 and only went into widespread use in the late 1980s.
-This means that the longest time a human embryo has been stored is 25-30 years and, typically, patients that have left embryos in storage for this long are not coming back for them.
+This means that the longest time a human embryo has been stored is 25-30 years.
+However, patients that have left embryos in storage for this long are not coming back for them.

 Within the laboratory at Femelife we have a tissue bank where we freeze and store oocytes (eggs), sperm and embryos for our patients.
 The bank has personnel and computerised system for full time monitoring.
 The procedure is done under supervision of the lab director, and is licensed by the ICMR, Govt of India.
 All tissue in the bank is stored frozen in liquid nitrogen at a temperature of -196C in vacuum lined tanks that are computer controlled and monitored 7 days a week with a dedicated alarm system.
 The embryologists are responsible for maintaining the bank and no other employee has access to it.

-The egg freezing procedure and the embryo freezing procedure both start the same basic way with hormone medication, injected over for 8–12 days, that stimulates the ovaries to produce multiple eggs.
+The embryo and egg freezing procedure starts the same basic way with hormone medication, injected over for 8–12 days, that stimulates the ovaries to produce multiple eggs.
 Freezing multiple eggs increases the chances of finding healthy eggs later.
-Study have shown that embryos survive the freeze thaw process better than eggs.
+Studies have shown that embryos survive the freeze-thaw process better than eggs.
 The freezing of eggs is a recent procedure and may need further development for wide usage.

 Since viruses and bacteria can also survive at cryogenic temperatures it needs special attention.
-The risk of cross-contamination, i.e., transfer of bacteria or other microorganisms from liquid nitrogen to stored samples, is should be taken care.
-Some investigators have suggested that liquid nitrogen should be sterilised in order to prevent such contamination when so-called open cryodevices, which bring the sample in direct contact with the liquid, are utilised.
+The risk of cross-contamination, i.e., transfer of bacteria or other microorganisms from liquid nitrogen to stored samples, it should be taken care of.
+Some investigators have suggested that liquid nitrogen should be sterilized in order to prevent such contamination when so-called open cryo devices, which bring the sample in direct contact with the liquid, are utilized.

 At times, frozen eggs or embryos need transportation for further use according to patient convenience.
 The shipping procedure carries risk of vessels being exposed to elevated ambient temperature and air pressure, vibration/other physical shock, and horizontal storage.

-A two-step removal of vitrified samples, during which the sample is held in the neck of a dewar in nitrogen vapour for 15 seconds, leads to reduced viability due to thermodynamic instability and devitrification at relatively low temperatures.
-Cross country transportation of cryopreserved eggs and embryos are guarded by certain laws.
+A two-step removal of vitrified samples, during which the embryologist holds the sample the neck of a dewar in nitrogen vapour for 15 seconds.
+It leads to reduced viability due to thermodynamic instability and devitrification at relatively low temperatures.
+Cross country transportation of eggs and embryos have to abide by rules of the same country.

 Embryo freezing is a type of fertility preservation.
-Embryo freezing may be useful for women with cancer who want to have children after having radiation therapy, chemotherapy, or certain types of surgery, which can cause infertility.
-Also, called embryo banking and embryo cryopreservation it is widely used in IVF treatment.
+It may be useful for women with cancer who want to have children after having radiation therapy, chemotherapy, or certain types of surgery, which can cause infertility.
+Also, embryo banking and embryo cryopreservation can help women to plan family later.